Chicago Fire FC: Roster

+Out on loan

 Ring of Fire

 The "Ring of Fire" was established in 2003 by Chicago Fire Soccer Club and the Chicago Fire Alumni Association as permanent tribute to honor those who have made the club proud and successful over its history.
 Aside from the initial member Piotr Nowak, only "Ring of Fire" members can select new inductees, and no more than one can be selected any year.
 Names and numbers (if applicable) are prominently displayed inside SeatGeek Stadium.

 There were no inductees in 2008, 2010, or 2011.
 In 2008, the members voted to honor two recently deceased fans (supporter leaders Dan Parry and Brandon Kitchens) but were overruled by the club chairman Andrew Hauptman.
 Parry and Kitchens were later made members of the Wall of Honor, a special recognition for Fire fans.
 In addition to Parry and Kitchens, the late Fire fans Euan McLean and Al Hack have been inducted into the Wall of Honor as of 2011.
 C.J.
 Brown was expected to be honored in 2011, but a new rule was established that inductees must have been away from the club for at least a calendar year.
 Brown, at the time an assistant head coach at Real Salt Lake, was officially inducted at the halftime ceremony during the home game vs. Real Salt Lake in Toyota Park on May 9, 2012.

 On October 3, 2015, Ante Razov, the club's all-time leading scorer, became the eighth individual to be inducted into the club's Ring of Fire Hall of Fame.
 The ceremony took place on that day during the halftime of the regular season home match against New England Revolution.
+On February 10, 2024, former goalkeeper and current goalkeeping coach Zach Thornton was inducted into the Ring of Fire.
+The ceremony will be held on April 27 at Soldier Field during the match against Atlanta United.